 - Measure with the right intentions

 We’d be remiss if we didn’t mention that none of the above is particularly helpful if it isn’t done with authenticity.
-As described by Patti Perez, our VP of workplace strategy, in her book, The Drama-Free Workplace:
+As described in the book, The Drama-Free Workplace:

 “a key ingredient to a successful diversity program is authenticity.
 What I’ve seen over the years is organization after organization saying they are committed to diversity, but really only giving lip service to an initiative.
 What these organizations don’t realize is that being inauthentic not only means you’ll see no results when it comes to diversity, you’ll actually see negative repercussions for the insincere efforts.”